 Serbia

 Access to learning was affected by variable rates of internet access across the region (World Bank, 2021).
 Of the four focus countries, BiH has the lowest internet penetration rate, at only 73.2%, while Azerbaijan has the highest internet penetration rate, at 81.1% (World Bank, 2021).
-However, UNICEF surveys reveal that only 70% of school children there had access to devices on which to access remote learning (United Nations, Azerbaijan Socioeconomic Assessment for COVID-19, 2020).
+However, UNICEF surveys suggest that only 70% of school children there had access to devices on which to access remote learning (United Nations, Azerbaijan Socioeconomic Assessment for COVID-19, 2020).

 Table 3: Internet penetration in four focus countries (World Bank, 2021)